pet333r/pw-dev_script/README.md

   - You probably set wrong Your Android device IP in `Config.lua` file

 ***`2`*** If Your device stopped receiving data
-  - Your router has likely assigned a different IP address to your Android device
+  - Your router has likely assigned a different IP address to your Android device.
+Check the device's IP address and enter a new one in the Config.lua file.

 ***`3`*** If you receive data from DCS but no button works
   - check if you have the correct PC address given in the DCS UFC settings